-He began making independent short films before making his first feature film "A Fistful of Fingers" (1995).
-Wright created and directed the comedy series "Asylum" in 1996, written with David Walliams.
-After directing several other television shows, Wright directed the sitcom "Spaced"(1999–2001), which aired for two series and starred Simon Pegg and Nick Frost.
+Edgar Howard Wright (born 18 April 1974) is an English filmmaker.
+He is known for his fast-paced and kinetic, satirical genre films, which feature extensive utilisation of expressive popular music, Steadicam tracking shots, dolly zooms and a signature editing style that includes transitions, whip pans and wipes.
+He began making independent short films before making his first feature film A Fistful of Fingers in 1995.
+Wright created and directed the comedy series Asylum in 1996, written with David Walliams.
+After directing several other television shows, Wright directed the sitcom Spaced (1999–2001), which aired for two seasons and starred frequent collaborators Simon Pegg and Nick Frost.